Click to toggle navigation menu.

 Chloe Aldridge is the Manager of the Executive Office at Tanenbaum.
 She received her MPhil in International Peace Studies (’18) from Trinity College Dublin and her BA in International Relations and Global Studies (’12) with a focus in the MENA region from The University of Texas at Austin.
 Chloe’s graduate school research centered on the use of mass surveillance by the U.S. government against Muslims and those of MENA heritage.
 Since 2012, Chloe has interned in various capacities at NGOs in three countries: The Integration Centre (Ireland), Korean Sharing Movement (South Korea), and Lebanon Support (Lebanon).
 Most notably, she has contributed to support programs for refugees and asylees in Ireland, to the development of legislation for aid to North Korea following South Korean President Moon’s inauguration, and to Lebanon Support’s Conflict Analysis Mapping project and Civil Society Incubator program.

 Starting her undergrad at the American University of Paris, Julia transferred to the New School where she received her B.A. in Politics with a focus on global studies.
 After spending some time in the Middle East, Julia was inspired to write her thesis on the history and present-day experiences of the Syrian and Palestinian refugee crisis in Lebanon, supported by testimonials from her friends and coworkers in South Lebanon.
 Most recently, Julia was given the opportunity to put her interest in environmental studies into practice working at a clean mobility startup.
-After interning at Tanenbaum in 2020, Julia is rejoining Tanenbaum as a Communications Associate.
+After interning at Tanenbaum in 2020, Julia rejoined Tanenbaum in Communications.
 Julia enjoys reading, painting, cooking intimate dinners with her friends and family, and growing from the people she continues to meet in life.

 Brenna Artinger, Senior Workplace Program Associate